EVerest/everest-core/docs/source/tutorials/setup-devcontainer/vscode.rst

+:title: Managed by VSCode

 ###################################################
-Setup Variant: Service Containers managed by VSCode
+Setup Variant: Service Containers Managed by VSCode
 ###################################################

-This variant makes use of the VSCode Dev Containers extension.
+This variant makes use of the VSCode Dev Containers extension [#vscode_devcontainter]_ .
-Which will allow to run commands in the VSCode built-in terminal.
+This will allow to run commands in the VSCode built-in terminal.
-It will manage the service containers by starting them together with the devcontainer itself.
-A dedicated control of this services is not possible with this variant.
+It will manage the service containers by starting them together with the `devcontainer` itself.
+Dedicated control of individual services is not possible with this variant.

-.. include:: /snippets/overview-devcontainer.rst

 ******************************
 What to expect from this setup